Ayman-tron/RaspBerry_Pi_Robot/README.md

 ﻿# RaspBerry_Pi_Robot

-## Scope of the project is the development of a two wheeled mobile RaspBerry Pi Robot.
+## Scope of the project is the development of a mobile RaspBerry Pi Robot.

 The components that will be used in the project involve the following:
 <ul>